Kilo-Org/docs/blog-posts/why-mcps-are-the-missing-piece.md

 Ready to try MCP?
 Here's the practical approach:

 1. **Start small** - Pick one specific problem you want to solve (like GitHub integration)
-2. **Install locally first** - First install MCP locally instead (per project), not globally.
+2. **Install locally first** - Install MCP locally (per project) instead of globally.
 You can move them later!
 3. **Test thoroughly** - Make sure the server works reliably before depending on it
 4. **Monitor costs** - Keep an eye on how MCP usage affects your API bills